 Depending on the programme you have selected, further information or prompts will appear regarding

 - the roasting or baking dish,

-- the shelf level.
+- the shelf level,

+- using the food probe,

 - the cooking duration.

 - Follow the instructions in the display.

 A selection of recipes are listed at the end of this booklet.